YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/paper2/index.md

 ##### News 📣

-✨5/2025 &nbsp; Presentation at SFS Cavalcade at Stevens Institute of Technology  <br>
+✨5/2025 Presentation at SFS Cavalcade at Stevens Institute of Technology  <br>
-✨6/2025 &nbsp; Presentation at WFA in Snowbird UT<br>
+✨6/2025 Presentation at WFA in Snowbird UT<br>

 ---